Breakfast Burritos are a great way to fuel the entire family first thing in the morning!

 Breakfast Burrito Additions

 Follow the recipe as written or adapt it to your tastes (or what you have on hand).
-Use freshly scrambled eggs or even egg whites for a lighter meal.
+Use freshly scrambled eggs, sheet pan eggs, or even egg whites for a lighter meal.
 The possibilities are endless.

 To Freeze Breakfast Burritos